imranarain84/UParks_backorder_report/README.md

-# Vertical Passage — Universal Parks Daily Pre-Order Report
+# Vertical Passage — Universal Parks Daily BackOrder Report

 Finds orders that are **stuck on backorder** where the SKU has **no open replenishment PO at all** — i.e. stock we haven't even ordered more of yet.